latextemplates/scientific-thesis-template/README.md

 * pdflatex
 * [latexmk] - Reasoning available at <https://tex.stackexchange.com/a/249243/9075>.
 * [biblatex]+[biber] instead of plain [bibtex], because biblatex fully supports UTF-8 and commands such as `\citeauthor{...}` work out of the box.
 See also <https://tex.stackexchange.com/q/8411/9075>.
+* Optional: Render listings using [minted](https://github.com/gpoore/minted/), which provides better output than [listings](https://ctan.org/pkg/listings), but requires [pygments](http://pygments.org/) to be installed.
 * Most recent packages and package configuration based on long-time experience
 * Open for contributions